Forthcoming from Bloomsbury

 Lots of books.
 Why does this one matter?

 Genius is easy to celebrate, but it rarely tells the whole truth.
 Real creative work takes persistence and a willingness to risk failure.
-The Mess That Made Them invites readers to look past easy stories about talent and see how real art is shaped by setbacks, mistakes, and starting over.
+The Mess That Made Them invites readers to look past the myths and see how real art is shaped by setbacks, mistakes, and starting over.
 The heart of the book isn’t about finding heroes, but about understanding what it means to keep going.